Flux AI (FLUXAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Flux AI Historical Price

-According to the latest data gathered on Flux AI live price page, the current price of Flux AI is 0.000229USD.
+According to the latest data gathered on Flux AI live price page, the current price of Flux AI is 0.000265USD.
 The circulating supply of Flux AI(FLUXAI) is

 In the past 24 hours, Flux AI has shown a price movement of